MetaVigil

 For everyone else.

 Not every daughter has an iPhone.
 Android arrives in the third quarter of 2026 with the full family-side experience.
-Join the early-access list and we'll let you know the week it ships.
+Join the early-access list and we'll write to you the week it ships.

 • Same Apple Sign-in or Google account